alexsio03/todolist/README.md

 - Click on the app icon in your system tray to open the task management interface.

-- Add your daily tasks, set reminders, and customize todays task as needed.
+- Add, remove, and edit your daily tasks, and customize todays task as needed.

 ## Contributing